allenxyliu/resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Innovation
-  - Innovation, Energy and Environmental Economics
+  - Energy and Environmental Economics
   - Economics of Gender

 # Education to show in About widget